sisl_toolbox.btd.DeviceGreen

 • elec_to (str or int or list of) – where the scattering matrix ends in.

-• k (array_like, optional) – k-point to calculate the scattering matrix at
+• k (Sequence[float]) – k-point to calculate the scattering matrix at

-• cutoff (float, optional) – cutoff the eigen states of the broadening matrix that are below this value.
-I.e. only \(\lambda\) values above this value will be used.
+• cutoff (float) – cutoff eigen states of the broadening matrix.
+The cutoff is based on a relative fraction of the maximum eigen value. that are below this value.
+For example, we keep according to \(\lambda_i/\max(\lambda_i) > \mathrm{cutoff}\).
 A too high value will remove too many eigen states and results will be wrong.
 A small value improves precision at the cost of bigger matrices.
+The \(\Gamma\) matrix should be positive definite, however, due to the imaginary part of the self-energies it tends to only be close to positive definite.

 Returns: